 But I want to share with you a different perspective: The Devil wants nothing more than to somehow blame the Church for spreading this virus that has unleashed havoc and chaos on the whole world.

 There is wisdom in our bishops self-imposing church-closings for now.

 This is Holy Week, and everything should to go back to normal so we can go about Holy Thursday and Good Friday church services in order to properly celebrate the Resurrection of Jesus Christ on Easter Sunday morning.

 There is already a situation where a church choir in Washington State rehearsed together on March 10th.
 Forty-five of the 60 in attendance caught the coronavirus, and two have since then, sad to say, died.
 God rest their souls and console their family and community.

-So, for the sake of the health of all, we have some self-imposed stay-at-home measures to our daily life and access to our churches is limited.
+So, for the sake of the health of all, access to our churches is limited.
 So, let us pull back a bit and reflect on how God still calls us to Himself and what he calls us to do.